-As a regional outlet for the Santa Cruz Public Libraries, which serves all areas of the County except Watsonville and Freedom residents, the Capitola Library serves an estimated 28,197 people - 10,042 Capitola city residents as well as 18,155 residents of neighboring unincorporated county areas.
+As a regional outlet for the Santa Cruz Public Libraries, which serves all County residents, the Capitola Library serves an estimated 28,197 people - 10,042 Capitola city residents as well as 18,155 residents of neighboring unincorporated county areas (should we specify these areas by community name?).
 The Library service area is shown below.
 Major boundaries to the west include 41st Avenue, Capitola Road, Mattison, Maciel and Chanticleer Avenue.
 To the east, the boundary line is New Brighton State Beach and the Cabrillo College campus.
 North of Highway 1, the service area extends along Paul Sweet Road and Porter Gulch Road.
 Two libraries serve populations that live adjacent to the Capitola service area - Live Oak Library to the west and Aptos Library to the east.